-The scale and type of CDR deployment in $1.5^{\circ}$ C-consistent pathways varies widely (Figure 2.9 and 2.10).
-Overall CDR deployment over the 21st century is substantial in most of the pathways, and deployment levels cover a wide range, on the order of 100-1000 Gt CO2 in 1.5°C pathways with no or limited overshoot (730 [260-1030] GtCO2, for median and 5th-95th percentile range).
-Both BECCS (480 [0-1000] GtCO2 in 1.5°C pathways with no or limited overshoot) and AFOLU CDR measures including afforestation and reforestation (210 [10-540] GtCO2 in 1.5°C pathways with no or limited overshoot) can play a major role, but for both cases pathways exist where they play no role at all.
+The scale and type of CDR deployment in 1.5°C-consistent pathways varies widely (Figure 2.9 and 2.10).
+Overall CDR deployment over the 21st century is substantial in most of the pathways, and deployment levels cover a wide range (770 [260-1170] GtCO2, for median and 5th-95th percentile range).
+Both BECCS (560 [0 to 1000] GtCO2) and AFOLU CDR measures including afforestation and reforestation (200 [0-550] GtCO2)

+can play a major role, but for both cases pathways exist where they play no role at all.
 This shows the flexibility in substituting between individual CDR measures, once a portfolio of options becomes available.
 The high end of the CDR deployment range is populated by high overshoot pathways, as illustrated by pathway archetype S5 based on SSP5 (fossil-fuelled development, see Section 2.3.1.1) and characterized by very large BECCS deployment to return warming to 1.5°C by 2100 (Kriegler et al., 2017).
-In contrast, the low end is populated by a few pathways with no or limited overshoot that limit CDR to on the order of 100-200 GtCO, over the 21st century, coming entirely from terrestrial CDR measures with no or small use of BECCS.
+In contrast, the low end is populated with pathways with no or limited overshoot that limit CDR to in the order of 100-200 GtCO2 over the 21st century coming entirely from terrestrial CDR measures with no or small use of BECCS.
 These are pathways with very low energy demand facilitating the rapid phase-out of fossil fuels and process emissions that exclude BECCS and CCS use (Grubler et al., 2018) and/or pathways with rapid shifts to sustainable food consumption freeing up sufficient land areas for afforestation and reforestation (Haberl et al., 2011; van Vuuren et al., 2018).
-Some pathways use neither BECCS nor afforestation but still rely on CDR through considerable net negative CO2 emissions in the AFOLU sector around mid-century (Holz et al., 2018b).
-We conclude that the role of BECCS as a dominant CDR measure in deep mitigation pathways has been reduced since the time of the AR5.
-This is related to three factors: a larger variation of underlying assumptions about socio-economic drivers (Riahi et al., 2017; Rogelj et al., 2018) and associated energy (Grubler et al., 2018) and food demand (van Vuuren et al., 2018); the incorporation of a larger portfolio of mitigation and CDR options (Marcucci et al., 2017; Grubler et al., 2018; Lehtilä and Koljonen, 2018; Liu et al., 2018; van Vuuren et al., 2018); and targeted analysis of deployment limits for (specific) CDR measures (Holz et al., 2018b; Kriegler et al., 2018a; Strefler et al., 2018b), including the availability of bioenergy (Bauer et al., 2018), CCS (Krey et al., 2014a; Grubler et al., 2018) and afforestation (Popp et al., 2014b, 2017).
+Some pathways uses neither BECCS nor afforestation but still rely on CDR through considerable net negative emissions in the AFOLU sector around mid-century (Holz et al., 2018b).
+We conclude that the role of BECCS as dominant CDR measure in deep mitigation pathways has been reduced since the time of the AR5.
+This is related to three factors: a larger variation of underlying assumptions about socio-economic drivers (Riahi et al., 2017; Rogelj et al., 2018) and associated energy (Grubler et al., 2018) and food demand (van Vuuren et al., 2018); the incorporation of a larger portfolio of mitigation and CDR options (Liu et al., 2017; Marcucci et al., 2017; Grubler et al., 2018; Lehtilä and Koljonen, 2018; van Vuuren et al., 2018); and targeted analysis of deployment limits for (specific) CDR measures (Holz et al., 2018b; Kriegler et al., 2018b; Strefler et al., 2018b) including on the availability of bioenergy (Bauer et al., 2018), CCS (Krey et al., 2014a; Grubler et al., 2018) and afforestation (Popp et al., 2014b, 2017).
 As additional CDR measures are being built into IAMs, the prevalence of BECCS is expected to be further reduced.